Tesla Model S side panels, strong but light. Source: Flickr

 The likelihood of Tesla distributing a cash dividend depends not only on the growth of its automotive sector but also on the growth of other business segments, including the energy sector.

-As shown in the chart above, we are seeing very strong revenue growth not only in the automotive sector but also in other business segments.
+As shown in the chart above, we are seeing very strong revenue growth in the automotive sector and other business segments.

 While Tesla’s automotive sector has grown exponentially, its energy segment also has done fairly well.

-Over a 5-year period, Tesla’s energy revenue has grown 250%, or 50% year-over-year on average over the last 5 years.
+Over five years, Tesla’s energy revenue has grown 250%, or 50% year-over-year on average over the last five years.

 Going into the future, the revenue of all segments will only be rising, given all the factors that we mentioned in prior discussions.

-Again, Tesla’s growing revenue across all segments will make the case for a cash dividend extremely likely.
+Again, Tesla’s growing revenue across all segments makes the case of a cash dividend extremely likely.

 Rising Profitability Across All Segments

-While revenue across all segments has been on a rise, Tesla’s profitability in all segments also has been doing fairly well.
+While revenue across all segments has considerably jumped, Tesla’s profitability in all segments also has been doing fairly well.

-Apart from the automotive segment, Tesla also has become profitable in other business segments as of 2022, including the energy and services segments.
+Apart from the automotive segment, Tesla has also become profitable in other business segments, including the energy and services segments, as shown in the chart above.
+In other words, Tesla is making money in all its business sectors.

-As seen, Tesla’s services gross margin has steadily turned around from being unprofitable to profitable when its revenue increases.
+A noticeable trend is that Tesla’s services gross margin has steadily turned around from unprofitable to profitable.

-However, we are seeing a very successful turnaround of Tesla’s energy unit in 2022 when its gross margin reached 7%.
+Similarly, we are seeing a very successful turnaround of Tesla’s energy.
+The energy gross margin surged to 19% as of 2023.

-In short, Tesla’s growing profitability in all segments bodes well for the company and makes the case for a cash dividend coming from the company highly possible.
+In short, Tesla’s growing profitability in all segments bodes well for the company and makes the case of a cash dividend coming from the company highly possible.

 Growing Profitability And Cash Flow

-On a consolidated basis, Tesla is also highly profitable and generates tonnes of free cash flow as reflected in the chart above.
+On a consolidated basis, Tesla is highly profitable and generates tonnes of free cash flow, as shown in the chart above.

-As seen, Tesla has not only been profitable since 2020 but also generates tonnes of billions of free cash flow in the same period.
+As seen, Tesla is profitable and generates billions of dollars of free cash flow for the periods shown in the chart.

-Particularly, Tesla’s profitability in all business segments as of 2022 which we saw in prior discussions has translated to huge EBITDA, profit before taxes, and free cash flow in the same fiscal year.
+In the last several years, Tesla’s profitability across all business segments has translated to a huge upside in EBITDA, profit before taxes, and free cash flow.

-Again, as Tesla is at the forefront of the green energy revolution, it is in a great position to capture the rising demand for all of these products.
+As Tesla is at the forefront of the green energy revolution, it is in a great position to capture the rising demand for its products.

-In return, Tesla’s huge profit and free cash flow will likely be translated into capital returns to shareholders in the foreseeable future in the form of cash dividends.
+In return, Tesla’s rising profit and free cash flow will likely translate to decent capital returns for shareholders.

 Low Debt Level And Leverage

-As of 2022, Tesla’s debt level totaled only $3 billion, the lowest level in the last 7 years.
+As of 2023, Tesla’s debt level totaled only $5 billion, one of the lowest levels in the last eight years.

-Tesla’s low debt level has been largely driven by the company’s aggressive debt extinguishment in the last couple of years.
+Tesla’s low debt level is driven by the company’s aggressive debt extinguishment in the last couple of years.
+Tesla’s ability to repay its debt indicates the company’s responsible usage of debt and the highly profitable nature of its business.

-Moreover, Tesla’s debt leverage was at the lowest level as of 2022, topping only 7% with respect to equity as shown in the chart.
+Moreover, Tesla’s debt leverage was at the lowest level as of 2023, topping only 8% with respect to equity.

-As Tesla’s debt has slowly declined, its interest expenses also follow suit and fell to the lowest level as of 2022 as shown in this article – Tesla Interest Expense.
+As Tesla’s debt decreases, its interest expenses also follow suit.
+Total interest payments fell to the lowest level as of 2023, as shown in this article – Tesla Interest Expense.

 Cash Rich Company

-As a result, Tesla’s net debt came in at -$19 billion as of 2022 as cash was much higher than the debt level.
+As a result, Tesla’s net debt came in at -$24 billion as of 2023, as cash was much higher than its debt level.

-With $22 billion of cash on hand or $19 billion after accounting for total debt, Tesla is not only cash-rich but also high in liquidity as cash alone accounts for a massive 54% of the company’s current assets.
+With $29 billion in cash or $24 billion after accounting for debt, Tesla is not only cash-rich but also liquidity rich as cash and investments alone accounts for 58% of the company’s current assets.

-With this amount of cash on hand, Tesla can definitely afford to return a portion of that cash to shareholders in the form of dividends.
+With this amount of cash on hand, Tesla can afford to return some cash to shareholders as dividends.

 Potential Dividend Rate And Yield